AgustinP-eri/Basic-Sales_Database/README.md

 The database consists of the following tables:

 Customers: Stores customer information (name, gender, age, email, etc.)

 Products: Catalog of products with categories and prices

 Suppliers: Companies that supply the products

 Sales: Record of transactions made

 Stock: Inventory control

 Promotions: Discounts applicable to specific products

 Data Analysis
 The project includes Basic SQL queries to perform business analysis, such as:

 Total and average sales statistics

 Customer classification by age and gender

 Product analysis by category

 Identification of top customers

 Best-selling products

 Relationship between products and suppliers

 Technical Features

 Database implemented in MySQL

-Normalized structure with relationships between tables Optimized indexes to improve query performance
+Normalized structure with relationships between tables, optimized indexes to improve query performance
 SQL queries with aggregation operations, grouping, and subqueries

 Usage